debug-ito/greskell/README.md

   <*> (lookupAs keyWeight =<< lookupAs labelProps pm)
 ```

-## Embed property data types
+### Embed property data types

-In the above example, you cannot use property data types (`Person` and `Knows`) directly in greskell expressions.
+In the above examples, you cannot use property data types (`Person` and `Knows`) directly in greskell expressions.
 Instead, you first have to read out a `PMap` from the Gremlin Server, and then parse it into `Person` or `Knows`.
 Often it'd be more type-safe and semantic to read `Person` and `Knows` directly from the Gremlin Server.

 To embed your property data types directly into greskell, you have to define `FromGraphSON` instance for them.
 That's acutally so easy, because we already define parsers for them.